Our procurement team work on a wide variety of procurement requirements for goods, services and works.

 |Above £181,302||Invitation to tender as required by Procurement Regulations|

 *catalogue of internet pricing is a permitted alternative to a written quotation for purchases with a total purchase value of below £2,500.To express an interest in working with LHP you must register your details.
 Registration is free and only takes minutes.

-Due to the way we are funded and regulated we are subject to both the UK Public Contracts Regulations 2015 and EU procurement law.
+Due to the way we are funded and regulated we are subject to both the UK Public Contracts Regulations 2015.
 We are legally obliged to advertise our largest contracts as follows:

 For contracts over £25,000: